gjwgit/aztext/README.md

 $ ml analyze aztext La carretera estaba atascada.
 Había mucho tráfico el día de ayer.
 1.0,es,0.33,carretera:tráfico:día,
 ```

+Note that sentiments, key phrases, and entities are not
+available for all languages.

 Without an argument the command will enter an interactive loop,
 prompting for a sentence, and analyzing that sentence.